wifidabba/dabba/Dabba Tokenomics (DBT).md

 |**24 months**|40x|
 |**36 months**|60x|
 |**48 months**|80x|
+​
+​
 ## Staking
+​
 Anyone may stake DBT to receive rewards which are determined by 1) the amount of DBT they stake, and 2) the amount of time they commit to locking their staked DBT.
 Staking curve to be released shortly.
+​
+​
 ## Genesis period
+​
 A six month period starting November 1, 2023 wherein all systems are on dev nets with elements off-chain and rewards are locked.
 Rewards will follow a daily vesting schedule thereafter.
 This period is required for testing of the network and all systems before implementation on a mainnet.
+​
 A liquidity pool will be created on a Dex during the genesis period wherein 20% of price of a data credit will be paid towards burning tokens and the remaining 80% will be added to the pool to ensure some level of liquidity once genesis is over.
+​
 ## Device onboarding fee
+​

-We propose a fee of $25 for each device to be borne by the manufacturer when the device is provisioned on the network.
+We propose a fee of $25 for each device to be borne by the manufacturer, initially Dabba Inc, when the device is provisioned on the network.